-"The legal community in Singapore is seen as very smart as they have given users a menu of to arbitration they can go to mediation."
-Mr relationships with the partner.
+"The legal community in Singapore is seen as very smart as they have given users a menu of options to satisfy various needs," says Christopher Tahbaz, co-chair of Asian litigation at Debevoise & Plimpton, one of the biggest law firms in the world.
+"If parties don't want to jump to arbitration they can go to mediation."
+Mr Davison of Hogan Lovells says companies often opt for a less aggressive approach to resolving differences, particularly if they have complex relationships with the partner.
 "If there are multiple ongoing business relationships between two companies then parties are often reluctant to press the button on court action if it's just one glitch over one contract."